 Proposed projects must meet the following requirements:

-The Cycle Two application for the Family Medicine Discovers RapSDI program will be open until Aug.
-23, 2020 at 5:00 p.m.
+The Cycle 3 application for the Family Medicine Discovers RapSDI program will be open until Aug.
+23, 2021 at 5:00 p.m.
 CT.

 The AAFP NRN is seeking volunteer peer reviewers and mentors for FMD RapSDI.

-Peer Reviewers will review applications and provide constructive comments for improvement.
-Timeframe for review is November 5 – 20, 2020.
-Each reviewer will review a maximum of 10 applications.
-The expected time commitment for application reviews is approximately six to eight hours.
+Peer Reviewers: Peer Reviewers will review applications and provide constructive comments for improvement.
+Timeframe for review is Sept.
+1-27, 2021.
+Each reviewer will review no more than 10 applications.
+The expected time commitment for application reviews is approximately four to eight hours.
 Sign up to serve as a peer reviewer.

-Mentors will assist RapSDI scholars in developing a research proposal, protocol, and budget, as well as in identifying professional development opportunities in line with Scholar goals.
+Mentors: Mentors will assist RapSDI scholars in developing a research proposal, protocol, and budget, as well as in identifying professional development opportunities in line with Scholar goals.
 Read more about mentor expectations.

-Mentorship Application: Time commitment will be from December 2019 – March 2020.
-Contact us at email@example.com.
+Mentorship Application: The time commitment will be from December 2021-March 2022.

-Scholar Project Mentorship: Time commitment will be dependent on project performance period.
-Each project will be 12-18 months in duration.
-Contact us at firstname.lastname@example.org.
+Scholar Project Mentorship: The time commitment will be dependent on project performance period.
+Each project will be a maximum 12 months in duration.